 Restricted Funds: Restricted funds are moneys received by state agencies or statutorily created entities from fees, dues, tuition and other charges the use of which is restricted by statute.
-Although these funds are legally designated for particular purposes, the General Assembly sometimes transfers amounts from these funds for General Fund use.
+Although these funds are legally designated for particular purposes, the General Assembly sometimes transfers amounts from these funds to the General Fund so they can be used for other purposes.